derrideanauthor/GodotEasyAStarPathfinding/README.md

   [1, 1, 1, 0],
   [0, 0, 0, 0]]`

-  *This can be a bit impractical.
-I will upload a godot example soon to show you a great way to set it up directly from checking certain tiles in your tilemap (assuming you are using a tilemap)*
+  *This can be a bit impractical if you have a large map.
+I will upload a Godot example soon to show you a great way to set it up directly from checking certain tiles in your tilemap (assuming you are using a tilemap)*

 2. Initiate the pathfinder class: